Affirm shares surge after quarterly results beat estimates

 By Chibuike Oguh

-NEW YORK, Nov 9 (Reuters) - Shares of Affirm Holdings AFRM.O surged by nearly 25% on Thursday as strong demand for the buy-now-pay-later (BNPL) lender's services drove quarterly results that beat analysts' estimates.
+NEW YORK, Nov 9 (Reuters) - Shares of Affirm Holdings AFRM.O surged by nearly 25% on Thursday as strong demand for the buy-now-pay-later (BNPL) lender's services and higher interest rates underpinned quarterly results that beat analysts' estimates.

 Analysts had expected gross merchandise value of $5.4 billion, net revenue of $448.5 million, and a net loss of $219.6 million, according to LSEG data.

-Affirm's stock rose as high as $27.16, its highest level since September last year after it reported its results.
-The shares have now gained about 170% year-to-date and were last up 20% to $26.16.
+Affirm's stock rose as high as $27.16 on Thursday, its highest level since September last year, after it reported its results.
+The shares have now gained about 164% year-to-date and were last up 17.4% at $25.54.

 The company has continued to gain market share, with customers returning to pre-pandemic shopping patterns that led its travel and ticketing categories to outperform, Chief Executive Max Levchin said in a shareholder letter.